NEW: Grand jury could rule in Officer Darren Wilson's case by Friday, source say

 Some predict that will be the case again when the grand jury’s decision is announced.

 Missouri Gov. Jay Nixon declared a state of emergency Monday as a precaution in the event of unrest or violence.

 Along West Florissant Avenue, the ground zero of violent protests, businesses put back the plywood boards they had taken down from their windows and doors.
-Business owners were tired of answering questions about how they had fared through the weeks and weeks of tension.

 “How do you think we are doing?” asked Dan McMullen, owner of Solo Insurance Services on West Florissant.